-This soup is spicy in a warming curry way, bright from the lemon juice, savory from the fennel bulb, and a bit sweet from the carrots.
+This vegan carrot fennel soup recipe is spicy in a warming way from the ras el hanout, bright from the lemon juice, savory from the fennel bulb, and a bit sweet from the carrots.
 All in all, it uses few ingredients, cooks up fast, and is very easy to make.
-And best of all, it tastes absolutely delicious.
+And best of all, it tastes absolutely delicious!

 1 medium onion, chopped